-In January 2015, the Company announced that three significant zones of high-grade nickel sulphide mineralisation had been intersected in drill hole SMT373A (6.10m @ 5.73% Ni from 482.90m, 6.80m @ 5.02% Ni from 525.30m and 6.50m @ 6.11% Ni from 550.54m) down-plunge of the Schmitz orebody at Lanfranchi (refer to the Company's ASX announcements of 21 and 23 January 2015).
-Drill hole SMT373A was targeted at a large, 100m x 300m, open-ended electromagnetic (EM) anomaly, that was identified late last year down plunge of the Schmitz orebody in drill hole SMT366 (refer to the Company ASX announcement of 21 November 2014).
+In January 2015, the Company announced that three significant zones of high-grade nickel sulphide mineralisation had been intersected in drill hole SMT373A, down-plunge of the Schmitz orebody at Lanfranchi (refer to the Company's ASX announcements of 21 and 23 January 2015).
+Drill hole SMT373A was targeted at a large, 100m x 300m, open-ended electromagnetic (EM) anomaly, that was identified late last year, down plunge of the Schmitz orebody in drill hole SMT366 (refer to the Company's ASX announcement of 21 November 2014).

-Based on the size and strength of the EM anomaly and the significance of the SMT373A intersections, development of an access drive from the Deacon Decline to the Lower Schmitz position was commenced and is on track to be completed in September 2015.
+Based on the size and strength of the EM anomaly and the significance of the SMT373A intersections, development of an exploration drill drive (the 9000DD) from the Deacon Decline to the Lower Schmitz position was commenced and is on track to be completed during September 2015.
 This will allow Resource definition drilling to commence during the December 2015 quarter.
-Subsequent to commencing the access drive, the Company released further high grade drill results from the Lower Schmitz drilling (refer to the Company's ASX announcement of 20 April 2015 and 20 May 2015).
-On the strength of the exploration results received to-date the Company has commissioned a third underground rig to assist in the delineation of the Lower Schmitz discovery.
+Subsequent to commencing the 9000DD, the Company released further high-grade drill results from the Lower Schmitz drilling (refer to the Company's ASX announcement of 20 April 2015, 20 May 2015 and 15 June 2015).